tuliolucas/rest-example/README.md

         Safety
         Idempotence

-1 - Show a user and user projects resource (using the GET HTTP method)
+1 - Showing a user and user projects (using the GET HTTP method).
+We can see that they are just "resources"

     https://api.github.com/users/tuliolucas
     https://api.github.com/users/tuliolucas/repos